Department of Mathematics

 - Applicants must have completed the Free Application for Federal Student Aid (FAFSA)

 - Completion of application and successful interview

-- Full-time enrollment in a Mathematics Major with an Integrated Credential Option (completing Math Major and Single Subject Credential at California State University, Fresno)
+- Full-time enrollment as a Mathematics Major (completing Math Major and Single Subject Credential at California State University, Fresno)

 - Maintain a minimum of 3.0 G.P.A. while funded as a Noyce Scholar (the 3.0 G.P.A. is not required at the time the application is submitted, but the maintenance of this G.P.A. is required while supported by the Noyce Scholarship Program)

 - Commitment to teaching mathematics in a high need school for two years for each year that a scholarship is received

 - Agree to participate in all support programs; these may include bi-weekly meetings, special academic year support programs; and an Early Field Experience.

 - Sign an obligatory legal Memorandum Of Understanding (MOU) binding the individual to the conditions of the Noyce Scholarship program.

 The Robert Noyce Scholarship program was initially authorized under the National Science Foundation Authorization Act of 2002 (P.L.
 107-368).
 It was then reauthorized in 2007 under the America COMPETES Act (P.L.
 110-69); America COMPETES Reauthorization ACT of 2010 (P.L.
 111-358), and currently amended by the STEM Education Act of 2015 (P.L.
 114-59).
 This special program responds to the critical need for K-12 teachers of science, technology, engineering, and mathematics by encouraging talented science, technology, engineering, and mathematics (STEM) students and STEM professionals to pursue teaching careers in elementary and secondary schools.